Marthe Robin: Mystical phenomena

 Robin's spiritual life was also marked by mystical phenomena.
 The testimonies of friends and family, priests, bishops and lay people who met her are recorded in the diocesan enquiry (1986–1996), and on the basis of this Bernard Peyrou, Postulator of the Cause for Beatification has written a biography of Robin.
 The authenticity of these testimonies in the eyes of the Catholic Church is currently being examined as part of the Cause of Beatification.

 On 25 March 1922, according to the testimony of her sister Alice, Robin had a personal vision of the Virgin Mary.
 Following the testimonies gathered by the 1986 diocesan enquiry, this vision was followed by others.
 She reported that Christ appeared to her on the night of 4 December 1928.
 She confided about this vision to Père Faure, her parish priest, then took the decision to give her life entirely to God and to unite herself with his sufferings through prayer and love.
 From then on, her spiritual life was more and more centered on the Passion of Christ and the Eucharist.
 She received regular visits from several local priests.

-From 1930 onwards, Robin ate no food other than the consecrated host.
+From 1930 onwards, Robin ate no food other than the Eucharist, which she received once a week.
 This (unsought) fast lasted until her death fifty-one years later.
 Her stigmata first appeared in early October 1930.
 In October–November 1931 she started to relive the Passion of Christ every Friday, and this too lasted until her death in 1981.
 Many friends, family members and numerous priests witnessed this.